Poncedeleon100/MonikaModDev/README.md

 There's no video tutorial, sorry.

-* Click the green button that says clone or download and make sure to download it as a zip file
+* Go to the release page and download the latest release as a zip file

 * Simply copy the files inside of the `/game` folder of this mod and put it into the `/game` folder of your DDLC installation.

+* Running DDLC will copy all files you put into the `/game` folder of DDLC into .rpyc format, which is what we want, so close DDLC and delete all repeated .rpy files that have been copied to .rpyc.

-* Running DDLC will now load the XxX_Monika_the_Memelord_XxX mod.
+* Running DDLC afterwards will load the XxX_Monika_the_Memelord_XxX.

 If you need help just ask please.